- Complete a bachelor’s degree in addiction studies, behavioral, social science, or psychology field

 NYU Steinhardt School of Culture, Education, and Human Development

-Master of Arts in Counseling for Mental Health and Wellness
+master of arts in Counseling for Mental Health and Wellness

-• Prepare to become a mental health counselor
+- Prepare to become a mental health counselor

-• Accredited by the MPCAC
+- Accredited by the MPCAC

-• As few as 21 months to complete
+- As few as 21 months to complete

-• GRE not required
+- GRE not required

 What does a Substance Abuse Counselor do?
 What is the role of an Addiction Counselor?

 A typical client who has been abusing substances may find their addiction to include alcohol, illegal drugs such as amphetamines, opiates, cocaine, or prescription medications.
 Substance abuse is a dependency on any mood-altering substance.
-As defined by the American Society of Addiction Medicine (ASAM) addiction is a “treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.
+As defined by the American Society of Addiction Medicine (ASAM), addiction is a “treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.
 People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences.
 Prevention efforts and treatment approaches for addiction are generally as successful as those for other chronic diseases.”

 Without treating the addiction or engaging in recovery activities, the addiction can progress, resulting in disability or premature death.

-While there are similarities of behavior across all types of substance abuse, an experienced substance abuse/addiction counselor knows to carefully treat each client as an individual with a unique history, personality traits, and pattern of abuse.
+While there are similarities in behavior across all types of substance abuse, an experienced substance abuse/addiction counselor knows to carefully treat each client as an individual with a unique history, personality traits, and pattern of abuse.
 Treatment plans are personalized based on a range of factors and may include individual or group therapy, as part of a comprehensive inpatient or outpatient treatment plan.

 Substance abuse counselors must skillfully forge a trusting therapeutic relationship with their client, while they continue to assess their needs and progress, as summarized by the National Institute on Drug Abuse.
 A skilled counselor will help their client to become invested in the process.
-A substance abuse counselor is one part of a larger treatment plan that may also include a community support group such as Alcoholics Anonymous (AA), alcoholism education, halfway houses and/or medication as prescribed by a psychiatrist or other medical doctor.
-Successful outcomes have been attributed to intervention, aversion therapy, stress management, solution-focused brief therapy, and social skills training.
+A substance abuse counselor is one part of a larger treatment plan that may also include a community support group such as Alcoholics Anonymous (AA), alcoholism education, halfway houses, and/or medication as prescribed by a psychiatrist or other medical doctor.
+Successful outcomes have been attributed to interventions such as aversion therapy, stress management, solution-focused brief therapy, and social skills training.

 Steps to Become a Substance Abuse Counselor